sofiaferben/TFM_old/README.md

-# TFM - Master's Thesis Project
+# TFM - Master's Thesis Project Sofía Ferrández Benito

 This repository contains the code and resources developed for my Master's Thesis.
 The project involves the construction and processing of a dataset, followed by model training and evaluation.
 The focus is on organizing the workflow in a clear and reproducible manner.